A brief history of speed traps in Malaysia

 An AWAS camera along the North-South Expressway.
 Initially the subject of controversy over who should manage and operate them, the cameras have proven highly effective and are part of the Transport Ministry’s Automated Enforcement System.

-Today, handheld cameras are still widely used and part of the Transport Ministry’s AES (Automated Enforcement Systems).
+Today, handheld cameras are still widely used as well as the Transport Ministry’s AES (Automated Enforcement Systems).
 Many people refer to the automated cameras installed 10 years ago as ‘AES cameras’ but they are now actually part of the ministry’s ‘AES’.
 These are known as AWAS (Automated Awareness Safety system) cameras and there are known to be 45 of them.
 In total, the ministry says that there are 831 cameras is use nationwide – 566 for speeding and 265 at traffic light junctions, of which 250 units are mobile handheld units.

 ProJET and their much-loved hotdogs remembered